l0cks-acab/KOTH/README.md

 ## Configuration

-The plugin configuration allows customization of the items in the locked crate and the event scheduling.
+The plugin configuration allows customization of the items in the hackable locked crate and the event scheduling.
 The default configuration includes:

 ```json
 {